indiqusdocs/yntraa/docs/GettingStarted/AdvancedConfigurations/AddingCustomScripts.md

 ---
 # Adding Custom Scripts

-Apiculus supports adding custom `<script>` elements to the platform's HTML `<head>` components for execution during rendering of the platform UI in browsers.
+Yntraa supports adding custom `<script>` elements to the platform's HTML `<head>` components for execution during rendering of the platform UI in browsers.

 This can be useful in a number of cases: